nullobject/de0-nano-char/README.md

-# DE0 Nano Counter
+# DE0 Nano Char

-A simple counter example written in VHDL for DE0 Nano.
+A tilemap example written in VHDL for DE0 Nano.

 Compiling: